noufalsalem/3DPlatform-Game/README.md

 ## Dependencies
 - TextMeshPro for fonts and UI
-- Jasper (3D Character) from Adobe Mixamo.
+- Jasper (3D Character) from Adobe.
 Meta files located in .../Character1/